Table of Contents

 This will take you to the WordPress Updates page.

-Step 2: On the WordPress Updates page, you’ll know if an update is available.
-If you see that ‘An updated version of WordPress is available’, click on “Update Now”.
+Step 2: You’ll know if an update is available on the WordPress Updates page.
+If you see that ‘An updated version of WordPress is available,’ click “Update Now.”

-This will update your WordPress core.
-You now have the latest core version powering your website!
+This will update your top-level WordPress core.
+You now have the latest core version number powering your website!

-An alternate way to update the WordPress core:
+An alternate way to update the WordPress core files:

-An alternate way to update the core is to use the dashboard of the website.
+An alternate way to update the core is to use the website’s dashboard.
 In the dashboard, navigate to the “Updates” option from the sidebar.
 This takes you to the same WordPress Updates page.

 Manually update WordPress plugins:

-Step 1: On the WordPress dashboard of the website, navigate to Plugins and click on “Installed plugins”.
+Step 1: On the website’s WordPress dashboard, navigate to Plugins and click “Installed plugins.”

 Step 2: On the Plugins page, WordPress tells you if any plugin needs to be updated.
-For example, in the image below, you can see that there is a new version available for the Bluehost plugin.
+For example, the new version of the Bluehost plugin is shown below.

 An alternate way to update WordPress plugins: